-Most of us believe we don’t have listening biases accurately hear what’s been said.
-But given our brain’s inability to accurately hear incoming messages due to our historic circuits that translate them subjectively (and out of our awareness), it’s difficult to be certain that what we think we heard is accurate.
-But it’s possible to at least know what our tendencies are.
+Most of us believe we accurately hear what’s been said.
+But given our historic brain circuits that translate incoming sound vibrations subjectively and out of our awareness, it’s difficult to be certain that what we think we heard is accurate.
+It is possible, however, to at least know what our tendencies are.

 _When I’m with my partner/spouse (i.e. all the time).

 _When I’m having a disagreement with my partner/spouse.

 _When I’m trying to clean up a problem/misunderstanding.